 Stefan Schauss Joins CellCube Board Of Directors

-TORONTO, Dec.
-10, 2018 /PRNewswire/ -- CellCube Energy Storage Systems Inc. ("CellCube" or the "Company") (CSE CUBE) (OTCQB CECBF) (Frankfurt 01X, WKN A2JMGP) is pleased to announce the appointment of Stefan Schauss, to the Board of Directors.
+CellCube Energy Storage Systems Inc. ("CellCube" or the "Company") (CSE: CUBE) (OTCQB: CECBF) (Frankfurt: 01X, WKN A2JMGP) is pleased to announce the appointment of Stefan Schauss, to the Board of Directors.

 Mr. Schauss is also President and CEO of CellCube's wholly-owned subsidiary, Enerox GmbH (announced June 25, 2018).
 He is a leader in the field of strategic sales, business development and financial management of CellCube's Vanadium Redox Flow Batteries.
 He has extensive global experience in the Energy Storage industry, with 10 years prior experience in management roles of Gildemeister GmbH in Austria.
 During his energy storage industry career, he further worked in roles for project development of large scale energy storage and renewable projects.
 Prior to the energy industry he worked in semiconductors with a 10 year track in Silicon Valley companies.
 Stefan holds a graduate degree in Physics MSc. from The Johannes Gutenberg University of Mainz., and speaks several languages.
 He also sits on the board of directors of Wealth Minerals Ltd.